Sree0698/messi-legacy-analytics/README.md

 # Messi Legacy Analytics

-A full-stack data analytics retrospective on Lionel Messi's professional career — built across **Excel, SQL, Python, and Tableau** — timed to his retirement from international football with Argentina (August 31, 2026).
+A full-stack data analytics retrospective on Lionel Messi's professional career — built across **Excel, SQL and Python — timed to his retirement from international football with Argentina (August 31, 2026).

 > Note: Messi retired from the **Argentina national team**, not from club football.